batfish/pybatfish/docs/source/formats.md

 # Format of vendor and supplemental data

 You can provide two types of data to Batfish: 1) configurations of devices in your network, and 2) supplemental data to enhance the model of your network.
-This page documents the format in these data should be provided.
+This page describes the format in these data.

 ## Vendor configuration formats